-The Sleep Center at Baylor University Medical Center at Dallas offers comprehensive care for these disorders and other related conditions.
+The Sleep Center at Baylor University Medical Center offers comprehensive care for these disorders and other related conditions.
 The evaluation and diagnostic process begins with a referral from a patient's physician.
 A patient may also schedule the initial evaluation without a physician referral.

 Common Sleep Disorders

 When sleep problems persist, your quality of life suffers.
 The experienced, caring sleep specialists at the Sleep Center are here to help.
 We offer confidential diagnosis and treatment of a range of sleep problems, including:

 - Circadian-rhythm disorders: conditions that disrupt a person's internal body clock and adversely affect the natural daily cycle of waking and sleeping

 - Shift work sleep disorder: a circadian-rhythm disorder resulting from keeping a work schedule that interrupts the body’s natural sleep cycle

 The multidisciplinary team at the Sleep Center at Baylor Dallas includes the medical director, a board-certified pulmonologist in sleep medicine and pulmonology on the medical staff at Baylor Dallas.
 A team of experienced polysomnographers monitor the nighttime recordings and attend to the patient.

 - Four suites with advanced technologies, including a complete digital recording and monitoring systems